HanineAiss/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 9 : Sets the mode of the file hello to "rwxr-x-wx" Task 10 : Sets the mode of the file hello the same as olleh’s mode Task 11 : Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+Task 12 : Creates a directory called my_dir with permissions 751 in the working directory